How To Clean Dirty Cloth Car Seats: ULTIMATE GUIDE

 When cleaning car seats, I also like to clean and protect the plastic parts of the seats.
 Usually, they are on the sides of the seats and sometimes at the back of the chair.

-- For cleaning, spray plastic parts (side plastics, rear plastics, seat belt buckles, etc.) with an APC, agitate it with a brush and wipe off with a clean microfiber towel.
+• For cleaning, spray plastic parts (side plastics, rear plastics, seat belt buckles, etc.) with an APC, agitate them with a brush, and wipe them off with a clean microfiber towel.

 STEP 10: Apply Fabric Protectant On The Seats